zhouzypaul/zhouzypaul.github.io/index.md

 I love connecting with people.
 If you'd like to get in contact with me, please reach out at [zhiyuan_zhou at berkeley dot edu].

 ## Recent News
-last updated: Aug 2024
+last updated: Sept 2024
 - I am thrilled to announce the first big project I led in my Ph.D!
-Check out [SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models](https://auto-improvement.github.io)
+Check out [SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models](https://auto-improvement.github.io).
+Catch SOAR at CoRL 2024 in Munich!
 - I am going to present my undergrad work [Tiered Reward: Designing Rewards for Specification and Fast Learning of Desired Behavior](/tiered_reward/) at the [RL Conference](https://rl-conference.cc).
 Come chat with me!
 - Check out my undergrad thesis [Policy Transfer in Lifelong Reinforcement Learning through Learning Generalizing Features](https://cs.brown.edu/media/filer_public/c2/72/c272a1f8-1186-4a85-8f97-cfe8a1a7278a/zhouzhiyuan_honors_thesis.pdf).
 - I've compiled [some resources](/grad_school_apps/) that helped me during my CS Ph.D. application, along with some of my own thoughts.
 Hopefully this will be helpful to some others out there!